SuperOfficeDocs/superoffice-docs/user-guide/en/win-client/update-database.md

 At some point you may need to update the database.
 Some organisations choose to run an update of an index of customers, for example, once a month or on demand.

-You can use the [import function][1] in Windows Client settings to run new updates, for example, if you want to enter a field with new information for all the companies you have in the database.
+You can use the [import function][1] in Windows Client settings to run new updates, for example, to enter a field with new information for all the companies you have in the database.

 <!-- Referenced links -->
 [1]: import/importing-files.md